GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 ## The arena

 The size of the arena is 1.485m x 1.485m, which equals the length of 5 sheets of DIN A4 paper.
-The each side of the arena is build by five sheets.
+Each side of the arena is built by five sheets.
 The sheets of paper are equipped with recursive AprilTags that are used by the JetBot to localize itself.
 The sheets of paper in PDF format are located in the folder `arena`.
 The global coordinate system's origin is set in one corner of the arena.

 ![Arena layout](https://github.com/NikHoh/jetbot_ros/blob/melodic/arena/arena_setup.png)